-- A next step you might consider is to refine or even further develop the benchmark EQ-i profile to optimize critical and desired EQ competencies and clusters for top performance in the job. - You may want to recommend candidates for further EQ development.
+- A next step for you could be to benchmark candidates' profiles against a more formal, set criterion, for example, against the ideal EQ-i profile for the job that is scientifically determined, or against the desired EQ competencies and clusters for top performance in your organization through the AIR-Match, another report option that is available to you. - You may want to recommend candidates for further EQ development.
 The AIR-Develop is great for this purpose. - You may also want to bring a specific focus to candidates' further development by keeping in mind a suggested profile representing high social intelligence.
 The AIR-Social is well suited for this objective. - You may have them retake the EQ-i assessment after set time intervals to gauge the impact of their development through AIR-Track, another report option that is available to you. - Alternatively, you may want to use the AIR-Health to understand and manage the connection between candidates' emotional centers and their physical health. - Group development, the suitability of group membership and group success can also be monitored through the Group Dynamics Report (GDR), available from ePsy Consultancy.